apache/flink/docs/dev/table/sql.zh.md

 field_types = [DataTypes.STRING(), DataTypes.BIGINT()]
 csv_sink = CsvTableSink(field_names, field_types, "/path/to/file", ...)
 table_env.register_table_sink("RubberOrders", csv_sink)
-# run a SQL update query on the Table and emit the result to the TableSink
+# run an SQL update query on the Table and emit the result to the TableSink
 table_env \
     .sql_update("INSERT INTO RubberOrders SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'")
 {% endhighlight %}